philxtian/my-awesome/README.md

 # MY AWESOME
-A collection of interesting Open Source Libraries in Github.
+A collection of awesome Open Source Libraries in Github.

 ## BACK-END DEVELOPMENT